borisding/universsr/README.md

 ...
 ```

 - There are also common redux actions in `./src/app/common/actions.js`.
 Example, `requestError`/`requestInfo`/`requestSuccess` which are used for alert's action creation based on the status of http request made.
-Please refer to the example as shown in the above code snippet.
+Please refer to the usage example as shown in the above code snippet.

 **[Back to top](#table-of-contents)**